ShineChen1024/MagicClothing/cloth_inpainting_img/cloth_inpainting.md

-# Magic Clothing cloth_inpaintingn guidance
+# Magic Clothing cloth_inpainting guidance

 We upload ***gradio_cloth_inpainting.py*** in response to the enthusiasm for virtual try-on.